FaustineEmmanuel/brussels-website/README.md

 **Asante sana - Thank you so much!**

-*Developed with ❤️ for the North Intensive Program 2025 by FaustineEmmanuel* *Brussels, Belgium | October 11-19, 2025*
+*Developed with ❤️ for the North Intensive Program 2025 by Faustine* *Brussels, Belgium | October 11-19, 2025*
 =======
 # brussels-website